- The supply chain for windows

 The supply chain for windows

 If the UK is to meet the 2021 EPBDEnergy Performance of Buildings Directive.
 This is the EU directive that all new buildings shall be "Nearly Zero-Energy Buildings’ from 2021. standards then the window manufacturing industry will need to go through a minor revolution.
 Most companies are working to antiquated designs.
 A major exception is the Green Building Store who are both importing and manufacturing doors and windows to PassivhausSee more on the Passivhaus standard.
 The PassivHaus Institute has pioneered a standard for low energy buildings.
 It includes very low energy usage and ways of achieving this.
 The word is derived from the idea of buildings which are fundamentally low energy and passive solar heated rather than using extra gadgets to heat them.
 See Passivhaus for the UK branch of the organisation. standard.
 This tends to involve a very much higher specification than current Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) cover especially as regards frames and air tightnessA measure of how leaky a building is to air.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations cover especially as regards frames and air tightnessA measure of how leaky a building is to air.
 In other words, how draughty it might be.
 There are now standard fan pressure tests to check how air tight a house is and the Building Regulations have minimum standards for all new houses (L1A – Conservation of fuel and power in new dwellings (England)).
 A much higher degree of air tightness is covered by the Passivhaus standard.
 Most of the high quality doors and windows are now coming in from the continent, especially Scandinavia, Germany and the Baltic countries.
 They tend to be triple glazed and of very high quality timber with double strips of draught seals.
 PVC frames to a high standard are available but see the drawbacks of PVC.
 A particular problem concerns repairs; the almost honeycomb nature of modern pvc extrusions means that the fixing of hinges and other ironmongery is dependent on special types of anchor points and these can be difficult to repair compared with timber (although there are some specialist repair contractors).

 The Wood Window Alliance do a good guide on the advantages of timber windows and how to specify and use them.